‘Recall’ Was Enough for Firewalls. AI Needs a Stricter Scorecard

 Nothing was protected.
 The task was broken.

 F1 is the harmonic mean of precision and recall.
 That matters because it punishes imbalance.
-You cannot get a strong F1 score by pushing recall to the top and ignoring precision.
+You cannot game F1 by pushing recall to 99 and ignoring precision.

 For example, a detector with 99 percent recall and 20 percent precision lands around 0.33 F1.

-There is another issue most teams do not measure.
+Here is the part most teams do not measure.

 But for AI masking, it still does not catch the full problem.